-Due to the eco-importance of bees, you should know the basic ecology and types of bee infestations, as well as what to do if you encounter a bee problem.
-If you're experiencing a bee problem, you can count on Hello Pest Control for your stinging insect removal needs.
+Due to the eco-importance of bees, you should know the basic ecology and types of bee infestations and what to do if you encounter a bee problem.
+If you’re experiencing a bee problem, you can count on Hello Pest Control for your stinging insect removal needs.

-Honey bees are crucial to the local environment and responsible for the pollination of many flowers, crops, and other plants.
+Honey bees are crucial to the local environment and pollinate many flowers, crops, and other plants.
 Named for the honey that they produce from plant nectar, they are also eco-important.
 Honey bees are responsible for millions of dollars in revenue each year from their production of honey and beeswax.

 Honey bees are social and live together in groups.
 They are also the only stinging insect whose colony can survive for years.
 These crucial pollinators build nests quickly and can multiply rapidly if left unchecked.
 In just three weeks, they can create a nest the size of a full five-gallon bucket!

-While honey bees are crucial for agricultural and ecological success, when they create a nest in your home or business- they become dangerous and unwanted pests.
+While honey bees are crucial for agricultural and ecological success, they become dangerous and unwanted pests when creating a nest in your home or business.
 Bees create the risk of dangerous, life-threatening stings occurring on your property.

 Additionally, bees can become aggressive in hot weather or if they don’t have enough plants nearby to pollinate.
 They are also extremely protective of their nests.
 Some bees will chase you for quite a distance if you get too close to their nest.

 While most stings from honey bees are not fatal, the stings from other types of bees, such as wasps and hornets, can be excruciating.
 For people who are allergic, they also present the risk of anaphylactic shock, a life-threatening reaction.
-Therefore, any stinging insect nests should be removed as quickly as possible.
+Therefore, remove any stinging insect nests as quickly as possible.

-Mid-March until the beginning of July is known as the "swarming" season in most areas of the United States.
-During this period, bees will begin to collect pollen to feed on and store for the winter season.
+Mid-March until the beginning of July is known as the “swarming” season in most areas of the United States.
+Bees will begin to collect pollen to feed on and store for the winter season during this period.